Energy Conservation Services

 GSA’s Heartland Region:

-- Operates 37 smart buildings — facilities in which building automation systems (BAS) and advanced metering systems reside on the GSA IT Network to allow for real-time building performance monitoring and energy-saving operational changes;
+- Operates 37 smart buildings — facilities in which building automation systems and advanced metering systems on the GSA IT network to monitor real-time building performance and make energy-saving operational changes.

-- Currently has 24 EPA ENERGY STAR buildings with a rating of 75 or higher; and,
+- For fiscal year 2020, Region 6 has 18 EPA ENERGY STAR® buildings with a rating of 75 or higher.

-- Developed the Targeted E4 building assessment and re-tuning approach to energy reduction that has been implemented in 25 buildings since FY2012.
-(Due to the success of the Targeted E4 assessments in Region 6, GSA adopted the approach in other regions beginning in 2014.)
+- Developed the targeted E4 (Energy Efficiency Expert Evaluation) building assessment and re-tuning approach to energy reduction.
+Since fiscal year 2012, GSA has done re-tuning assessments in 30 buildings.
+Due to the success of the targeted E4 assessments in Region 6, GSA adopted the approach in other regions beginning in 2014.
+Currently, FEMP is using this re-tuning model to introduce a Re-tuning Challenge and training workshops.

-This year, six buildings will be analyzed and monitored using Monitoring Based Commissioning (MBCx) and standard commissioning practices and methods.
-This MBCx will complement the Targeted E4 assessments and re-tuning efforts in the region to further define energy saving opportunities.
+- During fiscal year 2020, GSA plans to analyze and monitor eight regional buildings using Monitoring Based Commissioning (MBCx) and standard commissioning practices and methods.
+This process will further define energy saving opportunities.

 - Provides advocacy with other federal agencies.

-- Eliminate space heaters, personal refrigerators and other appliances and equipment.
+- Eliminate space heaters, personal refrigerators and other appliances [DOCX - 19 KB] and equipment.

-The Department of Energy’s Federal Energy Management Program offers checklists and tools to save energy at the office and to reduce fuel costs.
+The Department of Energy’s FEMP offers checklists and tools to save energy at the office and to reduce fuel costs.